-I think there are several good reasons to talk to your partner about premature ejaculation.
-And any other sexual issue for that matter.
+There are several good reasons to talk to your partner about any problems arising (or not arising…) in your sex life:

 - Stress and anxiety can make things worse.
 Getting it out in the open will reduce the stress.

 - You can find out exactly what she needs and likes.
 You might be surprised to discover that you can still do a lot of it.
 Most women would be very happy if you suggested more foreplay, manual or oral stimulation.

 - Some techniques for dealing with premature ejaculation need her consent and willingness to help.

-- She will respect your honesty, openness and bravery in talking about it.
+- She’ll respect your honesty, openness and bravery in talking about it.

 - It shows her that you respect her and care about her sexual satisfaction.
 The fact that you’re telling her you know there’s a problem, and want to fix it, will help stop her from becoming disinterested in sex.